Skilled migration frequently asked questions — honest answers to the most common concerns

 Readiness

-• List employer, role, and pay facts on one page.
+• Write employer, role, pay, qualification, registration, and family facts on one page before review.

 FAQ